 You can use these commands to test the line configuration.
-For detailed information about each parameter, see the Reference Guide for your MAX.
+For detailed information about each parameter, see the MAX Reference Guide.

 ISDN call information

 If the E1 PRI line switch type is German 1TR6 or Japan NTT, you can display information about ISDN calls by invoking the terminal-server command line and entering the Show Calls command.
 For example: